Your Guide to Health Insurance Coverage in Canada

 Without this knowledge, you might face significant out-of-pocket costs for services that aren't covered, leading to financial strain and potentially causing you to skip necessary treatments.

-This understanding is especially important in Canada, where universal health care does not include universal coverage for prescription drugs.
+This understanding is especially important in Canada, where universal health care does not include universal coverage for prescription drugs, but this depends on your province.

 Public vs. Private Health Insurance in Canada